top of page

 Our residents are likely to be fully participating members of the local community, working or volunteering in Norwich, attending events and making use of the city on our doorstep.

-The local area of St Augustine's already has a lively local residents' association for members to get involved in, and Norwich is full of groups, clubs, campaigns and schools that would welcome more members.
+The local area of St Augustine's already has a lively local residents' association for members to get involved in, and Norwich is full of groups, clubs, campaigns, associations and schools that would welcome more members.

 We list upcoming events here.
 If there are no events listed and you’d like to meet our group, please do get in touch.

 We are planning to build 34 homes.
-There will be a mix of houses and apartments, and they will be fully self-contained with kitchens and bathrooms which means that they will be mortgageable.
+There will be a mix of houses and apartments, and they will all be fully self-contained with their own front door, kitchen and bathrooms (which means that they will be mortgageable).
 The apartments will be one, two and three bed, and a generous 55 to 90 square metres; the three bed houses will be just over 100 square metres.

 All homes will be dual aspect, so that there is plenty of light and ventilation.

-Although we are categorised as a 'self-build' scheme, we are not expecting residents to get involved in construction*.
-Our group will be commissioning a building contractor to carry out the construction work.
+Although we are categorised as a 'group self-build' scheme, we are not expecting residents to get involved in construction*.
+Our group has engaged a management contractor whose job is to appoint subcontractors to carry out the construction work.
+We have a team of professional consultants on board, bringing expertise to all aspect of the build process.

 *There may be an opportunity to fit your own kitchen, rather than have the standard one that will be on offer, if you choose that option.